 So far, Dooling hasn’t done much.
 In two games, he’s scored only six points, and is shooting just .250 from the field.
 Fans shouldn’t panic, though.
 He hasn’t played all season, and is likely still struggling to find his shot back.
 Hopefully, in a few weeks he’ll be back on his game.

 Best-case scenario is that Dooling becomes an essential role player on a deep playoff run.
 Worst-case scenario is he becomes Gilbert Arenas part 2.
 In any event, it’s a low-risk, medium-reward move, and Dooling’s experience alone means he may be able to do some good for the Grizzlies in the postseason.

-Topics: Keyon Dooling
+Tags: Keyon Dooling